-Electronic invoices: how University Hospital Basel is integrating its providers
+B2B e-invoicing: how University Hospital Basel is integrating its providers

 University Hospital Basel has opted to receive electronic invoices from its providers.
-In an interview about B2B e-bills, Head of Accounts Payable Etienne Barriopedro explains how the hospital got its providers on board with electronic invoicing.
+In an interview about B2B e-invoicing, Head of Accounts Payable Etienne Barriopedro explains how the hospital got its providers on board with electronic invoicing.

 University Hospital Basel is one of Switzerland’s leading medical centers and one of the biggest employers in the north-west of Switzerland.
 Around 8,000 employees from 84 different countries take care of the medical needs of over one million people.
 Established and efficient processes are important to guaranteeing quality for patients and employees – and not just in the wards, operating theatres or for medical research.
 Finances also require good workflows.
-The B2B e-bill is an example of this.
+The B2B e-invoice is an example of this.

 Etienne Barriopedro is Head of Accounts Payable at University Hospital Basel.